 Australian nursing education is considered cutting-edge, so once you have a qualification from an Australian university, it will be recognised worldwide.

 Enrolled Nurse or Registered Nurse – Which is Best for You?

 As for which level of nursing you opt for, much will depend upon how heavily you want to be involved in education and your aspirations for the future.

 You also need to consider the enrolled nurse vs registered nurse salary, the latter of which will be higher.

 You should also consider some valuable statistics.
 In 2012, the Health Workforce National projections for 2025 showed that enrolled nurses have a higher retention rate than registered nurses.
-Every year, in the region of 4189 ENs are needed to fulfil the nation’s health care needs.
+Every year, in the region of 5,000 new ENs are needed to fulfil the nation’s health care needs.

 If you are already a non-licensed health-care worker such as a PC or AIN, then becoming an EN is often the next step up.
-From there, you can progress to becoming a RN.
+From there, you can progress to becoming an RN.

 Because working as an EN covers so many disciplines, the role can be exciting, diverse and interesting.

 What’s your Preference – University or Vocational Training?

 If you enjoy academic work, then you may wish to go down the RN route.
 You will need to study for 3 years to obtain your Bachelor of Nursing, whereas for an EN, the requirement is a 2-year Diploma of Nursing via the vocational sector.